 Click for Table of Contents:

 I barely remember eating gluten free Duvshaniot when I was growing up.
 But my grandma made them, and they were terrific.
-My mom recently found her recipe, and I knew that I was on a mission to replicate it.
+I recently found her recipe, and I knew that I was on a mission to replicate it.

-These scrumptious Israeli honey cookies turned out lovely, and I'm so glad I was able to make my own gluten free version.
+These melt in your mouth Israeli honey cookies turned out lovely, and I'm so glad I was able to make my own gluten free version.
 Now I can enjoy them and feel like I am a kid again.
 If you love recipes that bring back memories, you will love these gluten free cheese blintz too!

 Plus, I can share them with my own kids and one day my grandkids and hopefully pass it on to them too.
 If you're in the mood for more cookies, you should these gluten free chocolate chip cookies too.